How a trade war could hurt these US states

 Most recently, China launched an investigation into US sorghum exports in response to an earlier round of tariffs imposed on Chinese washing machines and solar panels.
 The United States sold nearly $1 billion worth of sorghum to China in 2017.
 Should China impose duties on those exports, states like Kansas, which account for nearly half of the nation's sorghum production, could take a sizable financial hit.

-In response to Trump's plan to impose tariffs on steel and aluminum, the European Union has published a list of hundreds of US-made products, ranging from peanut butter to pleasure boats, that it might slap with duties.
+In response to Trump's plan to impose tariffs on steel and aluminum, the European Union published a list of hundreds of US-made products, ranging from peanut butter to pleasure boats, that it would slap with duties.

-That could hurt any number of states that rely heavily on overseas sales of those products.
+That would have hurt any number of states that rely heavily on overseas sales of those products.
+However, on Thursday, US Trade Representative Robert Lighthizer told a Senate committee that the EU, Argentina, Brazil, South Korea and Australia will not be subject to the trade penalties once they take effect Friday.

 Based on trade data collected by the U.S. Census, here are the export products each state depends on the most, and which tariffs would have the biggest effect.

 Related: EU and others may get tariff exemptions